 Dip both sides of the escalope into the flour, and beat gently, as only to leave a very thin layer of flour.
 Then dip both sides of the escalope into the egg mixture, and allow the excess mixture to drip off before doing the same with the third bowl of breadcrumbs, and gently dry.
 Brush off excess breadcrumbs.
 The escalope is now ready to fry.

-Heat a 2-3 centimetre thick piece of lard in a large, flat frying pan.
+Heat 2-3 centimetres of lard in a large, flat frying pan.
 The temperature is very important, and if the lard fails to reach the desired temperature, the breadcrumbs will be fatty and soggy, and if the fat is too hot, then the breadcrumbs will burn.
 Lay the prepared escalopes next to each other into the hot lard and fry each side for approximately 11/2 - 2 minutes.
 Gently toss the pan, so that the escalopes swim in the fat and the breadcrumbs rises.

 Remove the crisply browned escalopes from the pan and dab dry with kitchen roll, and place them onto a warmed plate.
 (Note that a dripping Viennese escalope is a sacrilege!
 Serve with a wedge of fresh lemon and ideally parsley potatoes.
-A salad is obligatory, the Viennese cold potato salad, lettuce or mixed leaf salad.
+A salad is obligatory, the Viennese potato salad, lettuce or mixed leaf salad.